murb/branding_repo/README.md

 # BrandingRepo (for Rails)

 Ever had the problem that you reuse the same project for a managemable number of clients?
-To few to store branding materials in a database, but more than one making it hard to keep separate branches in sync?
+Too few to store branding materials in a database, but more than one making it hard to keep separate branches in sync?

 Introducing BrandingRepo (for Rails)

-The idea is simple: create a configuration file with those files that are specific to different brands/customers and store their mods in a different repository.
+The idea is simple: create a configuration file with those files that are specific to different brands/customers and store their mods in a "repository".
 Repository is quite a big word here: we simply create a `config/brands` folder in your current branch where you can push and pull your brand specific adjustments from.
 All managed in the same git repository.

 What it is not: